bharaniabhishek123/bharaniabhishek123.github.io/_posts/2021-02-03-Interview-Prep.markdown

 ### Introduce Yourself
 ```
 Hi, I am a data engineer currently working for vmware.
-I am part of Data Architecture team responsible to design and manage data systems to get insights from customer data.
+I am part of Data Architecture team responsible to design & manage data systems to get insights from customer data.

 Our product "Skyline" help customers avoid problems in their environments.
 Skyline uses machine learning to analyze customer data against vmware best practices and give proactive insights to customers.